How to Transition From an Unregistered to a Registered NDIS Provider

 How to Close the Policy to Practice Gap

-Train your team Every staff member should receive training on your policies and procedures.
+Train your team.
+Every staff member should receive training on your policies and procedures.
 Document this training with attendance records and competency assessments.

-Create practical tools Make it easy for staff to follow procedures.
+Create practical tools.
+Make it easy for staff to follow procedures.
 Provide checklists, templates, and quick reference guides alongside detailed policies.

-Build in accountability Establish supervision and review processes that check whether policies are being followed.
+Build in accountability.
+Establish supervision and review processes that check whether policies are being followed.
 Address non-compliance promptly.

-Collect evidence continuously Do not wait until audit time to gather evidence.
+Collect evidence continuously.
+Do not wait until audit time to gather evidence.
 Maintain ongoing records of incidents, complaints, training, meetings, and quality activities.

-Conduct internal audits Before your external audit, conduct internal reviews to test your own compliance.
+Conduct internal audits.
+Before your external audit, conduct internal reviews to test your own compliance.
 Identify and fix issues before the auditor arrives.

 Step 4: Submit Your Registration Application

 Once your system is ready, you can submit your registration application to the NDIS Quality and Safeguards Commission.
+Your application will need to include a completed application form including self-assessment responses, and key personnel declarations.

 Step 5: Engage an NDIS-Approved Auditor